How to grow garlic: easy tips for growing this crop in your veg patch

 With our advice on how to grow garlic, you'll never have to buy this staple ingredient again

-If you're wondering how to grow garlic yourself, you've come to the right place.
-Garlic is a staple ingredient and livens up so many meals, from classic roast lamb to simple pasta dishes.
-And the great news is, it's super straightforward to grow.
+If you're wondering how to grow garlic yourself, then you've come to the right place.
+Garlic is a staple ingredient and livens up so many dishes, from classic roast lamb to our fave simple pasta dish, spaghetti aglio e olio.
+And the great news is, it's so simple to grow that you'll soon be wondering why you've been paying for it for so many years!

-Although garlic makes a fantastic addition to raised garden beds in a veg patch, it's well-suited to small plots too.
-As long as it's planted in a sunny spot, with well-fertilized, free-draining soil, it can thrive even in a container on a balcony.
+Garlic will grow best in a sunny spot, in well-fertilised, free-draining soil.
+Before planting, add a general purpose fertiliser to your soil for your best chance of success.

-You can plant garlic in both autumn and spring.
-But before you get started, it's worth remembering that planting the bulbs in spring gives them less time in the ground to bulk up.
-So, if you can start your crops off in autumn, you'll have a much better chance of creating decent-sized bulbs to be proud of.
+Often first-time garlic growers can feel a bit disappointed with the size of their home-grown cloves.
+Spring plantings don’t have as much time in the ground to bulk up, so if you can graduate to starting crops off in autumn, you’ll have a much better chance of creating decent bulbs.
+The extra growing time encourages a more extensive root system to form, which in turn gives more foliage to fuel large heads.

 How to grow garlic in 5 easy steps